 Regular medical checkups are as important for your cat’s health as they are for you.
-Visiting a veterinarian every twelve months is the best way to keep your cat healthy, plus it gets them used to the doctor, which decreases stress during the visit.
+Scheduling an annual visit with your veterinarian is the best way to keep your cat healthy.
+Plus, it gets them used to the doctor which decreases stress during the visit.

 3. Develop a Purr-fect Palate

 What you should be feeding your cat can vary based on age, activity level and health concerns.
 Always consult your veterinarian to make sure you are using the right food in the right proportions.
 You want to make sure it is nourishing and delicious, like Dr. PolTM High Protein Grain Free Chicken Recipe for Cats and Growing Kittens.

 4. Resist Treat Temptation

 Does your cat have you trained?
-They may have mastered the art of begging after regularly rewarding their behavior with treats, but allowing your cat to become overweight can result in numerous grave health problems.
+They may have mastered the art of begging after regularly rewarding their behavior with treats, but allowing your cat to become overweight can result in grave health problems.
 You can prevent obesity by feeding your cat the right food and avoiding too many treats.
-Instead, treat your cat by giving them toys to play with to keep them active.
+Instead, treat your cat by giving them a variety of toys to play with to keep them active.

-Even the most loved house cats can sometimes find their way out of a door or window that was accidently left open.
-If you want to make sure your cat returns safely, make sure he has a collar and ID.
-Microchips are also a great security measure, just be sure to register it with the microchip provider.
+Here kitty kitty!
+Even the most loved house cats can sometimes find their way out of a door or window that was left open by accident.
+If you want to make sure your cat returns safely, make sure they have a collar and ID.
+Microchips are also a great option, just be sure to register it with the microchip provider.

 A large litter box equals a cleaner area.
 The size of your cat’s litter box should be no less than her length as measured from the nose to the end of the tail.
 Also, provide one more box than you have cats.
-That means two cats = three boxes, all of which should be scooped out at least once daily, for your finicky feline who values cleanliness far more than your dog!
-Lastly, location is key.
+That means two cats = three boxes (all of which should be scooped out at least once daily).
+Lastly, consider location when placing the boxes.
 Cats don’t want to be stuck in an out-of-the-way place or dark corner.
-For their own protection, they want to be able to see around them, so take that into consideration when placing the litter box.
+For their own protection, they want to be able to see around them.

 You can’t blame a cat for needing to scratch!
 Every cat has a natural instinct to do so.
 To protect that new dining room set, make sure they have a scratching post for when they get the urge.
 Initially, you might want to sprinkle it with catnip and put it right in the center of the room so it’s easy to find.
 Once the training is complete, it can be moved to a less conspicuous spot.

-You can do your cat’s digestive tract a favor by getting out the brush on a daily basis.
+You can do your cat’s digestive tract a favor by brushing them on a daily basis.
 Frequent brushing or combing can reduce the number of hairballs that develop in the digestive tract.
-Of course cats do a great job of grooming themselves but helping them remove all the loose hair is a good idea.
+Of course, cats do a great job of grooming themselves, but helping them remove all the loose hair is a good idea.